Here’s our list of restaurants to suit your preferred style of dining.

 Share it or eat light

-Honkytonks in the city is a cool venue serving tacos, salsa and hot dogs.
-For a touch of style, try the shared plates at Parlour Wine Room in NewActon, Playground Bar in Garema Place or Muddle Bar on West Row.
+Honkytonks is a relaxed venue nestled in the heart of the city serving tacos, salsa and hot dogs.
+For a touch of style, try the shared plates at Parlour Wine Room in NewActon, Playground Bar in Garema Place or Bar Rochford, winner of Gourmet Traveller’s 2018 Bar of the Year, in the heritage Melbourne Building.

 Canberra has many pubs serving hearty, inexpensive food.
-In the city, head to King O’Malley’s Irish Pub, PJ O’Reilly’s Irish Pub, the Uni Pub, or the Wig & Pen Tavern and Brewery.
+In the city, head to King O’Malley’s Irish Pub and PJ O’Reilly’s Irish Pub.
 Not far from the city, try BentSpoke Brewing Co. in Braddon or cook steak to your liking at the Kingston Hotel.

-Zierholz Premium Brewery in Fyshwick is where you can enjoy a wide variety of food with locally crafted beers.
+Capital Brewing Co. in Fyshwick is your destination for locally crafted beers and burgers from Brodburger, a local favourite.
 Or try Lighthouse Pub on Lake Ginninderra in Belconnen for flavoursome fare and great-sized meals.

 Canberra’s many licensed clubs also offer good value, tasty meals.